Lifting generic maps to embeddings. The double point obstruction: Extended -Multi- -Jet Transversality

 Let us note that although $\bar\Delta_f$ intersects $\Delta_N$ in the submanifold $\Delta_{\Sigma_f}$, this intersection is never transverse for $n>1$, since $\hat\Sigma_f$ has codimension one in $\hat\Delta_f$.

-It is a well-known folklore result that $\bar\Delta_f$ is a smooth submanifold of $N\x N$ and $\Sigma_f$ is a smooth sumbanifold of $N$ for every stable corank one map $f$.
+It is a well-known folklore result that $\bar\Delta_f$ is a smooth submanifold of $N\x N$ and $\Sigma_f$ is a smooth submanifold of $N$ for every stable \footnote{Let us note that stable maps are completely self-transverse, since the latter are dense in $C^\infty$ by Theorem \ref{xx-0} and self-transversality is preserved by $C^\infty$-left-right equivalence.} corank one map $f$.
 It can be derived from Morin's canonical forms \cite{Mo} for stable corank one germs (cf.\ \cite{Hou}*{\S9}); see also \cite{MM}*{2.14(i) and 2.16} for a complex algebraic version with $m>n$.

 \begin{proof} Since $f$ is completely self-transverse, $\hat\Delta_f$ is a smooth submanifold of $\hat N$.
-Also, Lemma \ref{xx-1} implies that $\hat\Sigma_f$ is a smooth submanifold of $\hat\Sigma_f$ and $\P_N\:PN\to N$ restricts to a submersion on $\hat\Sigma_f$.
+Also, Lemma \ref{xx-1} implies that $\hat\Sigma_f$ is a smooth submanifold of $PN$ and $\P_N\:PN\to N$ restricts to a submersion on $\hat\Sigma_f$.
 On the other hand, since $f$ is a corank one map, $\P_N\:PN\to N$ is injective on $\hat\Sigma_f$, and consequently the blowdown map $\pi\:\hat N\to N^2$ is injective on $\hat\Delta_f$.
 It follows that $\P_N$ restricts to a smooth embedding on $\hat\Sigma_f$, and, using Corollary \ref{identification}(a), that $\pi$ restricts to a smooth embedding on $\hat\Delta_f$.
 Finally, by Corollary \ref{identification}(c,d) the images of these two embeddings coincide with $\Sigma_f$ and $\bar\Delta_f$. \end{proof}

 \begin{lemma} If $f\:N\to M$ is a completely self-transverse map, then for each pair $(x,\ell)\in\hat\Sigma_f$ there exists a smooth curve $\gamma\:\R\to N$ such that $\gamma(0)=x$, $\left<\gamma'(0)\right>=\ell$ and $f\big(\gamma(t)\big)=f\big(\gamma(-t)\big)$ for each $t\in\R$. \end{lemma}